BCBS/IOSCO STATEMENT (JULY-19):

 5. IN-SCOPE? focus on the 50MM EXCHANGE Threshold

-Post-AANA, for those firms confirmed as in-scope, especially for the new Phase 5, then BCBS/IOSCO’s Mar-19 exchange threshold guidance becomes centre of attention.
+For in-scope firms then BCBS/IOSCO’s Mar-19 exchange threshold guidance should become front and centre of attention.

 This is a big topic that deserves proper focus.
-See our related webinar with Cassini here, which breaks down how firms should approach the 50mm threshold in far more detail.
+See our related post here which describes the impact of the threshold guidance in more detail.
+Also see our related webinar with Cassini here, where we break down how firms can manage their 50mm thresholdl.

-The priority for in-scope firms should be to gain an early view of which relationships are likely to breach the exchange threshold, and by when.
-Only then will firms be able to confidently plan out their IM delivery.
+What should in-scope firms do next?
+If not done already, the priority should be to gain an early view of which relationships are likely to breach the exchange threshold, and by when.
+Only then will firms be able to understand their compliance scope and plan out their IM delivery with confidence.

-Our Threshold Breach Assessment gives firms that view.
+Our Threshold Breach Assessment service gives firms precisely that view, in addition to the associated breach timeframe estimates.
 See our related post here.

 Please contact us via the form below for any questions.
 You’ll also be signing up to our subscription list the same way.